Private Journeys

 Cross the Drake Passage, hundreds of kilometres of open water and the shortest crossing between Antarctica and the rest of the world.
 Pass the Atlantic Convergence where cold water wells up bringing nutrients to the surface from the sea bed, upon which a large number of seabirds feed, you will see an increase in the number of albatrosses and petrels accompanying the ship.

-Very occasionally the crossing is gentle, but the odds are against it.
+The crossings can be gentle, but you should prepare for rough seas.
 Force 5/6 winds are considered normal conditions.
-Whales and dolphins can often be seen as well as an abundance of marine birds such as petrels, albatrosses and penguins.
+Whales and dolphins can often be seen, as well as an abundance of marine birds such as petrels, albatrosses and penguins.
 During this part of the voyage, there are briefings and presentations on the Antarctic ecosystem.

 ANT_NekoHarbour_keithTurner_Freewithcredit (2)